Incorrect Consideration of the Self

 What would be the correct way to say it?

-No, conventionally, it is correct.
-“You love me,” or “I’d like you to love me,” and so on.
-But if we think that there is a solid me and a solid you, then there’s a lot of difficulty there, in terms of “Well, then you don’t love me, and I’m no good, and there’s something wrong with me, and I am a loser, and nobody ever loves me, and I can’t be loved, I’m unlovable, and…” Wow, you go into deep suffering, deep unhappiness, there.
-But conventionally, “I love you and you love me,” there is no problem with that.
+Conventionally, it is correct to say or think, “I’d like you to love me.”
+However, if we think that there is a solid “me” and a solid “you” involved, then there’s a lot of difficulty there.
+We could have all sorts of troublesome thoughts, “I want you to love me, but you don’t love me.
+I’m not good enough; there’s something wrong with me.
+I’m a loser; nobody ever loves me.
+I can’t be loved; I’m unlovable…” Wow, we go into deep suffering, deep unhappiness there.
+Yes, conventionally, we say, “I love you and you love me”; there is no problem with that.
 It’s how we consider it.
 This is what we’re talking about, incorrect consideration.

-The problem is when we start getting into the downward spiral of, “Why can’t somebody love me?
-Why can’t I find someone who loves me?
-Nobody loves me.
-When can I find someone who will really love me for myself?”
-It’s these type of thoughts that are troublemakers.
-“Nobody loves me.”
-The problem is when we make that me into something solid, all by itself.
+The problem is when we start getting into the downward spiral of, “Why can’t somebody love ‘me?’
+Why can’t I find someone who loves ‘me?’
+Nobody loves ‘me.’
+When can I find someone who will really love ‘me’ for myself?”
+It’s these types of thoughts that are troublemakers.
+The problem is when we make that “me” into something solid, existing all by itself.